braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/huawei_integration.md

 In the next step, you will enter these credentials in the Braze Dashboard which will let Braze send push on behalf of your Huawei app.

-## 2. Create a new Huawei App in the Braze Dashboard
+## Step 2: Create a new Huawei App in the Braze Dashboard

 In the Braze Dashboard, go to `Manage App Group` listed under the `App Settings` navigation.